Physician Employment Agreements can be Complicated. They Don’t Have to Be!

 Order your copy of The Final Hurdle: A Physician’s Guide to Negotiating a Fair Employment Agreement and get the contract you deserve and want, TODAY!

-The Final Hurdle will teach you the following:
+The Final Hurdle book on physician employment agreements will teach you the following:

 PHYSICIAN COMPENSATION AND BENEFITS - KNOW WHAT TO ASK FOR TO MAKE SURE YOU GET WHAT YOU DESERVE!